clearbit/clearbit-ruby/README.md

 If the person can't be found, then `nil` will be returned.

+## Company lookup

+You can lookup company data by domain name:

+    company = APIHub::Company[domain: 'uber.com']

+If the company can't be found, then `nil` will be returned.

 ## CLI

 The gem also includes a `apihub` executable, which you can use like this: